NMOX/NMOX-Server/x/bin/candy/README.md

 # candy

 Candy is a collection (or suite) of tools that make the CLI slightly more fun and/or better.
+Think of it as syntactic sugar, but modular, following the Unix philosophy.

 ## Usage